minicomp/ed/documentation.md

 - Make sure to deepen your knowledge of the building blocks of Ed: Jekyll, YAML and Liquid.
 A great list of resources can be found in the blog "[Jekyll for Web Designers](http://jameswillweb.github.io/jekyll-for-designers/resources.html)".
 - Our base themes Poole/Lanyon allow for easily customization of the interface.
 You can, for example, switch the position of the sidebar, change the theme colors and overlay options.
 To learn more check out the [Lanyon documentation](https://github.com/poole/lanyon#themes), and make sure to try the green, `.theme-base-0b`, it's really nice.
 - You can change the look and feel of the site as a whole by changing the `color-scheme` in the `_config.yml` file.
 If you want to have more granularity, short of editing the `css`, you can change the variable values in the `assets/css/style.scss` file.
+- In the `optional` folder you will find a sample `xslt` to help you get started converting TEI to Ed.
+You will also find css for adding pop-up "balloons" or tooltips to your texts.

 ---